aferrodelgado/leaflet-challenge/README.md

 - Create a legend that will provide context for your map data.

 - Your visualization should look something like the preceding map.

+Utilized Xpert Learning Assistant and Chat GPT for assistance in coding and resolving errors.